-New York's E-ZPass system also charges a $1 monthly service fee and $6 per year for monthly statements.
+New York's E-ZPass system also charges a $1 monthly service fee for tags issued by the Port Authority of New York and New Jersey (PANYNJ) and $6 per year for monthly statements.
+Tags issued by the New York State Thruway Authority or MTA Bridges and Tunnels are free by state law.
 Customers in New York State can purchase a tag for $25, and customers in New York City or Long Island can purchase a tag for $30.
 Once the tag is registered, the tag's full price, either $25 or $30, is applied to the account.
 Different account plans have different established minimum balances, and customers must replenish their accounts by the prepaid amount when the balance drops below the established minimum.

 In Rhode Island, E-ZPass transponders are $10 for an interior tag and $15 for an exterior tag.
 After the first year, customers must pay $1 per month to receive monthly mail statements.
 Customers must pay a minimum Prepaid Toll Amount sufficient to pay tolls for a 6-week period with a minimum balance of $25 per transponder.
 When the account balance reaches or falls below $10, it will auto-replenish to $25 or to the 6-week average.

 Maryland E-ZPass interior transponders are free of charge.
 A prepaid toll amount of $25 is required for each transponder.
 There is a yearly fee of $18, which is waived for Maryland addresses.
 Customer's accounts will auto-replenish when the account balance falls below $10 to approximately one month's level of use.